Deciding Which Birth Control Is Right for You

-The IUD ParaGard is made of copper.
-The IUDs Mirena, Skyla, and Liletta are made of plastic.
+ParaGard is an IUD made of copper.
+Mirena, Skyla, and Liletta are IUDs made of plastic.
 Some IUDs contain the hormone progestin, which is slowly released over time.
 Both types work by making it harder for sperm to reach the egg.
 The hormonal IUD may also stop the ovaries from releasing eggs.

-Most women can use an IUD without an issue.
-Depending on the type you choose, it can continue working for three to 10 years.
-Fewer than one out of 100 women using an IUD get pregnant each year.
+Most people with a uterus can use an IUD without an issue.
+Depending on the type you choose, it can continue working for 3–10 years.
+Fewer than 1 out of 100 people using an IUD get pregnant each year.

-Once an IUD is inserted, there are no monthly costs.
+Once an IUD is inserted, it has no monthly costs.
 When you decide you no longer want it, your doctor can remove it quickly.
 Once it’s out, it shouldn’t interfere with your ability to get pregnant.

-Some women have lighter periods when using a hormonal IUD.
-Other women experience fewer cramps.
+Some people have lighter periods when using a hormonal IUD.
+Other people experience fewer cramps.
 You may stop having a period altogether.

 These hormones prevent your ovaries from releasing eggs.
 Cervical mucus is thickened, which makes it difficult for sperm to reach the egg.
 The hormones also alter the uterine lining to make implantation less likely if an egg somehow is released and fertilized.

-The pill is more than 99 percent effective when taken as directed.
+The pill is more than 99% effective when taken as directed.
 This means taking the pill every day at the same time.
-The efficacy is lowered if you miss a dose or take the pill at irregular intervals each day.
+Its effectiveness is lowered if you miss a dose or take the pill at irregular intervals each day.

-Depending on the type you take, you may experience lighter and more regular periods.
-With extended cycle pills, you may have three or more months between periods.
+Depending on the type of pill you take, you may experience lighter and more regular periods.
+With extended cycle pills, you may have 3 or more months between periods.
 You may also have fewer menstrual cramps.

 IUDs and birth control pills can both cause side effects.
 These can range from mild to severe and should be taken into consideration before use.